Input Settings

 Action Mappings

 Action Mappings are used to configure virtual actions.
-It's useful to bind a physical mouse or gamepad buttons to specific actions identified by the name.
-Later the game may track those input events using action names.
+It's useful to bind physical mouse or gamepad buttons to specific actions identified by the name.
+Later the game may track those input events using the action names.

 Useful C# API: InputEvent, Input.ActionConfig and Input.ActionMappings.